 - Highly experienced team.
 Our senior management team and a large fraction of our operational staff have extensive experience in cell therapy, with many having participated in the design and execution of the clinical development, manufacture and regulatory approval of Yescarta and Tecartus at Kite Pharma/Gilead as well as the development of other clinical-stage cell therapy product candidates.
 In addition, our team and scientific advisors have a track record of successfully leading the technology discovery, process development, GMP manufacturing and clinical operations functions at other cell therapy companies. - Robust clinical development experience with TILs.
-Members of our team have been generating and improving TIL therapy for over a decade, and TIL products manufactured by us have been used in the treatment of patients with refractory melanoma through a compassionate use program at the Christie Hospital in Manchester, United Kingdom, which is the largest single site cancer center in Europe.
-The TIL products used in this program were manufactured with a similar process to ITIL-168 and demonstrated positive clinical results, with an overall remission rate, or ORR, of 67%, a complete remission, or CR, rate of 19% and a disease control rate, or DCR, of 86%.
-Based on these compelling results, together with our development and manufacturing expertise, we intend to transform TIL therapy into what we believe will be a scalable, convenient and effective option for patients with cancer. - Optimized and scalable manufacturing process.
+Members of our team have been generating and improving TIL therapy for over a decade, and a TIL product manufactured by us using a prior version of the ITIL-168 manufacturing process has been used in the treatment of patients with refractory melanoma through a compassionate use program at the Christie Hospital in Manchester, United Kingdom, which is the largest single site cancer center in Europe.
+In the 21 patients treated through the compassionate use program, we observed a complete remission, or CR, in four patients (19%) and a partial remission, or PR, in 10 patients (48%), resulting in an overall remission rate, or ORR, of 67%.
+In addition, four patients reported stable disease, or SD, resulting in a disease control rate, or DCR, of 86%.
+Ten of the 21 patients have died from complications arising from disease progression.
+The results from the compassionate use program do not provide a guarantee that ITIL-168 will be deemed to be safe or effective for the treatment of melanoma or additional indications, and extensive clinical testing and regulatory approval will be required before ITIL-168 can be commercially marketed for the treatment of melanoma.
+Based on these results, together with our development and manufacturing expertise, we intend to transform TIL therapy into what we believe will be a scalable, convenient and effective option for patients with cancer. - Optimized and scalable manufacturing process.
 We are developing a manufacturing process customized for autologous TIL therapies to maximize manufacturing success rate and potential for clinical efficacy beyond current practices.
 To ensure product quality and consistency, we have chosen to maintain full control of the entire manufacturing process, from the procurement of tumor samples through the shipping of the final product, without any outsourcing of core manufacturing process or quality control testing steps.
 Our process includes the optimized cryopreservation of both the digested tumor at the beginning to preserve cell viability and potency and the final product at the end to provide increased shelf life.
 Importantly, our cryopreservation process also provides significant scheduling flexibility for physicians and patients.